Luzerne County, Pennsylvania: 20th century

 Regardless of the industrial setbacks, the region continued to grow economically.
 In 1906, construction began on a new county courthouse in Wilkes-Barre.
 Twenty years later (in 1926), Nanticoke, with a population of just over 22,000, was incorporated as a city.
 It was the last city established in the county.
 By 1930, the county's population peaked at 445,109.
 It was obvious that industry was the driving force behind the expanding population.
 From the 1930s to the 1980s, Pittston City emerged as a national center for clothing manufacturing.
 Thousands of workers, mainly women, labored in many factories throughout the Greater Pittston area.
 Most were members of the International Ladies' Garment Workers' Union (ILGWU).
 It advocated for higher wages, improvements in workplace health and safety, and employee rights.
 The ILGWU was active in civic and political life throughout Pennsylvania.

 Railroad accidents were common throughout the United States in the 1800s and 1900s.
+On July 3, 1920, eighteen people were killed and thirty more were injured when three trains collided on the Lackawanna and Wyoming Valley Railroad, known as the Laurel Line, in the village of Sebastopol in Jenkins Township.
 In 1934, the right arm of Hughestown resident Harry Tompkins was crushed by an Erie Railroad train.
 This resulted in the U.S. Supreme Court case Erie Railroad Co. v.
 Tompkins, which laid the foundation for a large part of modern American civil procedure.

 As the United States entered the age of mass air transportation, Scranton and Wilkes-Barre, the two largest cities in Northeast Pennsylvania, recognized the need for a large-scale airport.
 Despite the Great Depression and hard times affecting the local coal mining industry, a windfall multimillion-dollar opportunity to plan and build a regional airport was presented to the counties of Luzerne and Lackawanna through the federal government's Public Works Administration.
 It became apparent that a modern airport would be needed for the economic survival of the region.
 The site in and around Pittston Township was first surveyed in 1939 by the county commissioners of both counties.